deib-polimi/online-testing-augmented-simulator/README.md

 We augmented the images collected from the Udacity simulator using three domain augmentation techniques and applied them to create new training and testing scenarios.

 ### Instruction-editing
+Given an initial image and a text instruction (e.g., “change season to autumn”), this approach edits the scene accordingly.

+The augmented dataset can be accessed from this [link](https://icse-2025.s3.eu-north-1.amazonaws.com/instructpix2pix.tar.xz)

+**Prompt**: "Change season to autumn"
 <p align="center">
   <img src="images/instruction-editing/change-season-to-autumn_0.jpg" width="19%"/>
   <img src="images/instruction-editing/change-season-to-autumn_1.jpg" width="19%"/>